robertnathe/System_of_Linear_Equations/README.md

 Matrix_Operations_Library: A collection of utility functions for matrix and vector operations.

-A.mtx and B.mtx: Input files containing the coefficient matrix and the right-hand side vector, respectively.
+Input files containing the coefficient matrix and the right-hand side vector, respectively.

-X_out.dat: Output file containing the computed solution vector.
+Output file containing the computed solution vector.